-For more information about our graduation rates, the median debt of students who completed the program, and other important information, please view our website at www.southills.edu/disclosures/gainful employment disclosure.php?program=cj.
+For more information about our graduation rates, the median debt of students who completed the program, and other important information, please view our website at:

-Diagnostic Medical Sonography, Diagnostic Medical Sonography Professional, and Diagnostic Medical Sonography Professional Plus . . .
+Diagnostic Medical Sonography, Diagnostic Medical Sonography Professional, and Diagnostic Medical Sonography Professional Plus...

 Diagnostic ultrasound is a noninvasive diagnostic imaging modality that has grown tremendously since its inception in the 1970s.
 It is now utilized extensively for imaging and diagnosis in nearly every part of the human body.